microsoft/anomalydetector/aml_component/README.md

     |2018/7/2 4:00|22|
     |2018/7/2 6:00|22|

+1. Open AML designer, create a new pipeline draft and drag the registered dataset to canvas.

-1. Add **Spectral Residual Anomaly Detection** to canvas, connect it to the dataset, and configure the parameters.
+    Add **Spectral Residual Anomaly Detection** to canvas, connect it to the dataset, and configure the parameters.
 The pipeline graph is like following:

     ![](./ad-pipeline.png)